-Similar to heavyweight industry software standards such as Microsoft Project you are also able to set up dependencies between tasks in case task B can’t be started until task A has been completed.
-With such an automation in place the system knows that when you take longer with task A, task B will be moved on its own.
-Of course you can always do the fine tuning but automating such steps usually makes things easier.
+Similar to heavyweight industry software standards such as Microsoft Project, you are also able to set up dependencies between tasks in case task B can’t be started until task A has been completed.
+With such automation in place, the system knows that when you take longer with task A, task B will be moved on its own.
+Of course, you can always do the fine-tuning but automating such steps usually makes things easier.

-Instagantt also offers you filters and workload overview so you can better manage your team members and keep a good overview on what everybody is doing and how busy or idle they are.
+Instagantt also offers you filters and workload overview so you can better manage your team members and keep a good overview of what everybody is doing and how busy or idle they are.
 Check that out to know who you can assign a new task with.
-Very useful functions in summary in order to manage both big picture work and low level detail.
+Very useful functions at the end of the day, in order to manage both big picture work and low-level detail.

 The Instagantt solution syncs live with Asana and takes away the stress to manage different things in separate platforms.
 It also invites for good team collaboration that is mostly involved in project management.
 Whether that’s the review of a document or just a quick comment on a work item, it’s all there and seems to work nicely.

-In case you are running a project of public interest you can also share read-only states of your project with everybody in the internet.
+In case you are running a project of public interest, you can also share read-only states of your project with everybody on the Internet.
 In case you want to report your project status to someone who is not part of your working team and not using Instagantt / Asana, you can export the charts and provide the information to your stakeholders with other means of communication such as a classic email attachment.

 — Andreas (@suddenbreak) October 1, 2015

-While of course a project can be pretty much about any type of subject, the Instagantt team emphasizes the use of their solution for the following activites:
+While, of course, a project can be pretty much about any type of subject, the Instagantt team emphasizes the use of their solution for the following activities: